 Are you committed to helping others heal from grief, trauma and crisis?
 Do you wish to develop the confidence to support others through crisis intervention?
-This certificate is designed to build on your skills as you strive to be an engaged and empathetic mental health professional.
+Build on your skills as you strive to be an engaged and empathetic mental health professional.

 There is a growing need in society for health care workers and clinicians to be better prepared to help clients and patients experiencing trauma.

-The School of Social Work graduate certificate program in trauma and bereavement prepares individuals to work in the field of death and dying as well as with trauma and bereavement in clinical, organizational and administrative settings.
-The program provides students with enhanced knowledge about grief responses and the effects of trauma.
+The School of Social Work graduate certificate program in trauma and bereavement provides students with enhanced knowledge about grief responses and the effects of trauma.
 Students have opportunities to research an often under-explored topic while helping transform the sociopolitical management of grief, traumatic losses and end-of-life issues in contemporary society.

 The Plan of study is the required curriculum to complete this graduate level program.

 Required Core (6 credit hours)

 SWG 577 Traumatic Death: Theory, Counseling and Practice (3)